PLEASE READ AND FOLLOW THE INSTRUCTIONS BELOW CAREFULLY TO COMPLETE YOUR APPLICATION SUCCESSFULLY:

 Please note that in ALL cases where the Admissions Committee has recommended conditional acceptance, applicants (with the exception of UofT students) are required to arrange for official transcripts to be submitted before all conditions can be said to have been met.
 The Department will verify the scanned documents against the official transcript(s) that you submit.
 See: References and Transcripts.

-7. Submit Curriculum Vitae as an addendum to your Proposed Supervisor List/Applied Clincal Phamacology Statement (or send via email or regular mail).
-Submission of the Curriculum Vitae is optional, but highly recommended.
+7. Submit Curriculum Vitae as an addendum to the List of Proposed Supervisor/Statement of Purpose about Applied Clinical Pharmacology (or send via email or regular mail).
+Submission of the Curriculum Vitae is optional, but is highly recommended.

 CHECK to ensure that you have completed all parts (biography, education, program of study, reference contact and payment) of the online application by the posted dates.

-Please note, Programs of Study in Pharmacology are:
+Please note, Programs of Study in Pharmacology (Degree POSt's) are:

-Pharmacology M.Sc. and Ph.D. degrees are research degrees.
-For the thesis-based programs, they require that you work under the close supervision of a thesis research supervisor.
+M.Sc. and Ph.D. degrees in Pharmacology are thesis-based, research degrees, which require that you work under the close supervision of a research supervisor.
 Therefore, it is important that you identify your major research interests at an early stage in the application process, to determine whether in fact you are making the right choice in terms of program and research area.

 To obtain information on all Pharmacology graduate faculty and their areas of research, see Graduate Faculty and Their Research.